April 07, 2019

 Best tea blends for the first chakra are:

 Brew a cup of any of the teas listed above.
 Smell the aroma, sip and savor the flavor, and imagine the energy from the tea permeating throughout your body when you swallow.
 After a few sips, close your eyes, and breathe slowly a few times.
 Sit with your spine straight and picture a glowing circle of light at the base of your spine.
 Using your imagination, look at the circle of light.
 Is it small or large?
 Steady, pulsating or barely flickering?
 Dull or clear?
 If the light is small, use your imagination to grow it to a size that feels perfect to you.
 If it’s dull or dusty, weak or strong, use the power of your mind to adjust it to the perfect radiance and strength.
 If it needs more energy, imagine the energy from the tea adding strength to it.
 If it seems like there is too much energy, allow some of it to drain into the earth until it seems perfect for you.
 When you feel like you’re done, take a few more slow breaths, wiggle your toes, stretch your limbs, and open your eyes.
 In a journal, jot down your experiences.

 Pure essential oils can provide an instant boost to the mood, and really help with meditations on the chakras.
-The essential oils and blends associated with the first chakra are patchouli, vetiver, Money Magnet, and Focus Oil.
+The essential oils and blends associated with the first chakra are patchouli and vetiver.
 If you are experiencing money issues, Money Magnet oil smells amazing, and is instantly grounding.
 Dab a little on your palms and inhale deeply.
 You can rub this into the soles of your feet to connect you to the earth.

 An essential oil meditation for anxiety:

 Inhale the oils, breathe slowly and quietly, and bring your focus to the base of your spine and the bottoms of your feet.

 Click here to learn about 7 ways to manage anxiety naturally